 Health centers rely on government funding for a significant portion of our operating costs.
 This funding is decided on by our elected officials and/or guidelines set through legislation.
 Both of these factors are determined by YOU, your neighbors, your friends, your family, and your opinions when you vote.
 Take the opportunity to share your voice by voting in every election.
 Voting can be complicated but there are lots of unbiased resources to help explain who and what is on the ballot in terms that are easy to understand.
 If you need more information on how to vote or register to vote, check out vot-er.org.

 Donate or Support Businesses Who Do

 While the piece for “Other Funding” is seemingly small in comparison to the rest of the pie, it accounts for a lot of budget dollars – in NOAH’s case $4.5 million.
 Donating doesn’t have to mean writing a check or dropping a $20 bill in a collection box.
 There are lots of other ways to donate.
-Programs like Amazon Smile and Fry’s Community Rewards give a portion of what you spend to an organization of choice in your community.
+Programs like Fry’s Community Rewards gives a portion of what you spend to an organization of choice in your community.
 There’s also the Arizona Charitable Tax Credit which essentially lets you allocate up to $800 (married filing jointly) or up to $400 (individual) from your taxes to NOAH as a qualifying non-profit organization.

 Tell Everyone You Know

 Spread the word about health centers, our impact, and all the ways to support our efforts in each community.
 It’s as easy as hitting “share” on social media, asking your community to sign up for fundraising opportunities that benefit NOAH, or telling your friends and family about the NOAH health center in your neighborhood.

 Become a Patient